yangoz94/python-rentals-parser-zillow_easystreet_renthop/README.md

-# Parser for listings on zillow, easystreet, renthop.com
+# A scraper & parser for listings on zillow, easystreet, renthop.com
 Parses and adds the extracted attributes to the specified google sheets document.

 1. Clone the repository.